thoughtspot/thoughtspot.github.io/_end-user/introduction/about-navigating-thoughtspot.md

 {: id="help-icon"}
 ## Help Icon

 You can find information and support resources for ThoughtSpot here.
-There are short videos, a keyword reference, links to documentation, and other useful materials.
-You can also find the support contact information and software version number here.
+There are short videos, a navigation overview, links to documentation, and other useful materials.
+You can also find the software version number here.

 To learn more about this section, visit [More help and support]({{ site.baseurl }}/end-user/help-center/what-you-can-find-in-the-help-center.html#).